Are you looking for a unique way to kick off the holiday season?

 The city of Helen, Georgia prides itself on offering an authentic Bavarian experience to its visitors, so the town began to host its own Christkindlmarkt each year during the Christmas season.
 Since its 2008 commencement in Helen, the event has enjoyed significant success, is embraced by locals and travelers, and continues to grow.
 This year, the annual Helen Christkindlmarkt is sure to get you in the holiday spirit and ready to celebrate the most joyous season of all.

-As with a traditional German Christmas market, Helen's annual Christkindlmarkt provides shoppers with a wide variety of wares as booths are set up all along the marketplace in downtown Alpine Helen.
+As with a traditional German Christmas market, Helen's annual Christkindlmarkt provides shoppers with a wide variety of wares as booths are set up all along with the marketplace in downtown Alpine Helen.

-Should you choose to visit Helen during this particularly special time of the year, you can feel free to wander among the stalls set up by local vendors at your own pace, inspecting hand carved Christmas ornaments, lovely holiday decorations, wood toys, original and one-of-a-kind Christmas gifts, baked goods, and more.
+Should you choose to visit Helen during this particularly special time of the year, you can feel free to wander among the stalls set up by local vendors at your own pace, inspecting hand-carved Christmas ornaments, lovely holiday decorations, wood toys, original and one-of-a-kind Christmas gifts, baked goods, and more.

 As you shop, you will be tempted by the aroma of sweet and savory German favorites - be sure to indulge yourself a bit!
 Should you wander through the market as the skies grow darker, you will be dazzled by the array of gorgeous Christmas lights adorning the red rooftops of the Bavarian-style structures located throughout downtown Helen.